tixture55/cakephp-phpunit/README.md

 ## PHPUnit installer as CakePHP standalone plugin

+## WARNING
+**This plugin is deprecated as of now since the PEAR channel for it has been shut down.**
+Please composer your app and use that to include PHPUnit or simply use the phar file (Support for this has been added in recent 2.x versions, as well).

 ## What?

 This "installer" prepares all the dependencies needed to use PHPUnit with CakePHP 2.x through the use of vendor files.